Social structure of China: Agriculture

 Far below the Mandarins/literati came the 90% of the population who lived by agriculture, from poor tenant farmers to rich landlords.
-Many were very poor tenants or day laborers, others especially in the southern provinces were better off and more secure by owning their land.
+Many were very poor tenants or day laborers, however others, especially in the southern provinces, were better off and more secure by owning their land.
 Confucians praised agriculturalists as honest men who provided the nation's food.
 Famines and floods were serious risks.
 To forestall local rebellions the Qing government established an elaborate system to protect against famines and other disasters such as epidemics.
 It was built around a granary system, distributing free or subsidized grain during distress.
 This system was largely destroyed during the Taiping rebellion of the 1850s, leaving the population vulnerable.
 The introduction of sweet potatoes reduced excess hunger and reduced the propensity to revolt.

 After suppressing the Taiping rebellion by the mid-1860s, the national government worked to relieve distress, stabilize society and improve farming.
 It reduced taxes and required corvée labor, reclaimed land, and promoting irrigation.
-After 1900 the government set up rural associations that published newspapers and instructional pamphlets for farmers set, up agricultural schools, held local training sessions, as well as agricultural exhibitions,.
+After 1900 the government set up rural associations that published newspapers and instructional pamphlets for farmers, set up agricultural schools, held local training sessions, as well as agricultural exhibitions,.
 Programs to continue water conservation and forest station projects continued.
 The reforms in agriculture were one dimension of a vigorous last-minute effort by the Qing government to rapidly reform education, the military, and local administration.